grapa-dev/grapa/docs/operators/function.md

 x.setconst(true);
 ```

+**Note:** `const` is intended for performance (caching/optimization), not for locking or thread safety.
+It prevents modification unless `setconst` is used, but does not synchronize access between threads.
+For explicit locking, see [$thread](../sys/thread.md).

 ## static
-Compile time option.
-In the example below, the code to construct the array would be executed every time the function is called.
-By using the const operator, the line to construct the array will be executed at compile time and the result of that used in the function.
+Compile-time option.
+The code to construct the array (or value) is executed at compile time (during script loading), not at runtime.
+This reduces repeated computation and improves performance, but does not affect thread safety or immutability.

 ```
 f = op(s)